builttoroam/apktool-azure-devops-ext/details.md

-# vsts-extension-ts-seed-simple #
+# btr-apktool #

-Describe your extension here.
-This description will be shown in the marketplace.
-You can use *Markdown*.
+This tool allows for the execution of ApkTool during a build or release pipeline.